artturipa/myblog/implementing_agent_workspace/blog.md

+## Update 30.1.2022
+This post is heavily outdated.
+ServiceNow have already abandoned the 'Agent Workspace' that I discuss here.
+ServiceNow was quick to renew it's workspace architecture.
+The current workspaces are known as "Configurable workspaces" or "UI Builder Workspaces".

+And going back to the title of this blog post, long story short, I heavily recommend using those.
+I would not, in any circumstance, do an implementation on top of traditional Jelly UI.

 # Is it right time to implement Agent Workspace

 Agent workspace for custom applications is something I have seen being requested by a growing number of customers.